C-KLex/GitEducation/code_style_and_naming.md

             }
     ```

-4. Always include a default case to handle unexpected values.
+3. Always include a default case to handle unexpected values.
 This case should clearly communicate how unexpected values are handled.

-5. Include a break statement at the end of each case to prevent fall-through to the next case.
+4. Include a break statement at the end of each case to prevent fall-through to the next case.
 If fall-through is intentional, document it with a comment.

-# Naming convention
+## ⚡Naming convention

 - Package: Snake_Case (Uppercase Initial)
 - Files: Snake_Case (Uppercase Initial)